Everything you need to know about planning a day trip to the Bastei bridge in Saxon Switzerland

 If I had to decide, then I’d try to visit in winter.
 There are hardly any people visiting then, and after a fresh snowfall, Bastei is the most stunning.
 Autumn can be very beautiful as well, while summer will be very busy.

-I’d absolutely avoid visiting on national holidays and weekends are usually very busy as well.
+I’d absolutely avoid visiting on national holidays.
+Weekends are usually very busy as well.
 Usually, noon is the busiest time, so either get there early in the morning or later in the evening.
 For taking pictures, late afternoon or very early in the morning is best.